 Transgender health does not start and end with hormones and surgery.
-There are a variety of issues transgender people face at higher rates, like workplace discrimination and homelessness that the Center for Transgender Medicine and Surgery (CTMS) can assist with.
+There are a variety of issues transgender and gender diverse people face at higher rates, like workplace discrimination and homelessness that the Center for Transgender Medicine and Surgery (CTMS) can assist with.
 CTMS offers additional services to help with many of these issues.

 Mount Sinai social workers are here for you.
 We can help you through every step of the transition process.
 Our social workers are sensitive, compassionate, and knowledgeable.
 We can assist in establishing care, developing social support, and navigating the health system.
 In addition, our social workers can help with other issues such as: